Effortless Routing & Deeplink in Flutter Using go_router

 go_router is a routing library for Flutter, which provides a simple and efficient way to navigate between pages in a Flutter app.
 It provides a declarative way of defining routes, which makes it easier to understand and maintain your app’s navigation structure.

-Before we use go_router we need to add the package into our application, we can use this command to add go_router into our flutter application
+we need to add the package into our application, we can use this command to add go_router

 flutter pub add go_router